Eligible final year undergraduates can complete the 2023 NSS from Monday 6 February 2023.

 It is commissioned by the Office for Students (OfS) on behalf of the UK funding and regulatory bodies in England, Wales, Northern Ireland and Scotland.
+It is administered by Ipsos MORI, an independent market research agency, so answers remain anonymous at all times.

 Although not compulsory, it’s a great opportunity for you to share your honest feedback on what it has been like to study on your course as well as your overall experience at Birmingham.
 You can help us to understand what is working well for students, and where we need to make further improvements.